thunderbird/thunderbird-android/cli/weblate-cli/README.md

 ## Safety notes

 - Always run with `--dry-run` first to verify diffs before applying changes to the live Weblate instance.
+- The `update` command only processes components listed in the managed components file.
+- Use `./scripts/weblate --help` to see all available commands and options.